July 2, 2026

 Where Ciela Fits

 Make and Zapier are platforms you build the automations on.
 Ciela is what you use to win the client before you build anything.
-Instead of describing the workflow you could deploy, Ciela provisions a live, personalized demo agent for each prospect, loaded with their company name and services and wrapped in their branding, and drops it straight into your outreach so they experience it before the first call.
+Instead of describing the workflow you could deploy, Ciela provisions a live, personalized demo agent for each prospect, loaded with their company name and services and wrapped in their branding, and leaves it ready to drop straight into your outreach so they experience it before the first call.

 That flips the dynamic every Make-versus-Zapier thread is really about.
 The prospect stops comparing pricing tiers and starts reacting to a working agent that already knows their business, which is what closes.
 Build the production automations on whichever platform wins on cost and coverage, operations-priced Make or app-rich Zapier; use Ciela to make sure you have a client to build them for.
-Ciela Engine is $399 per year with the live per-prospect demos included.
+Ciela's coached program is Client Accelerator at $1,499 one-time and includes 90 days of the platform with live per-prospect demos.

 Frequently Asked Questions